The History of the Coalition

 Based on its success with these large corporations, the Coalition For Workforce Diversity currently counts 50 businesses among its partners, and is reaching out to other companies in the Louisville Metro area and beyond.

 2020 saw the Coalition separate from Options to form its own 501c3 organization with its own Board of Directors (chaired by Willie Byrd) and saw the hiring of its first full-time Executive Director, Kitty Zachery.
+The Coalition currently operates under a fee for services contract with the Department of Vocational Rehabilitation.

 For over twenty-five years, Kitty Zachery has been a leader focused on increasing opportunities for under-represented groups.
 As the Executive Director of the Coalition for Workforce Diversity, Kitty is charged with building on the successes of the past and charting a new course for the future.